Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Managing_groups.md

 To create a new group, you need to add a name, a description and to choose if the group is a favorite group of not.

-Note: Favorite groups are not different but can be filtered and retrieved separately using API `getFavoritedroups()`.
+Note: Favorite groups are not different but can be filtered and retrieved separately using API `getFavoriteGroups()`.

 ```js